goutham-2411/goutham-2411.github.io/README.md

  - Stick to the naming scheme for posts (the file should be "yyyy-mm-dd-\<post name\>.md")(remove the example post when done)

  - (Maybe) Add a "tag" for posts so we can group content by the tag

+# Working my blog creation..

+There a lot of things to add.